jon-heard/obsidian-inline-scripts/README.md

 4. Enable the __Text Expander JS__ plugin
     1. Go to Settings > "Community Plugins".
     2. Find the __Text Expander JS__ plugin entry (it's near the bottom of the settings)
-    3. Turn on the toggle on the right-side of the entry.
+    3. Turn on the toggle to the right of the entry.
 5. _(optional, but recommended)_ Enable auto-update for the __Text Expander JS__ plugin
     1. Go to Settings > "Obsidian42 - Brat" (it's near the bottom of the Settings menu)
     2. Turn on the setting "Auto-update plugins at startup" (it's the first setting).